alinex/node-config/README.md

 Use the file extension `json`.

+### XML

+The XML format should only use Tags and values, but no arguments.

+Use the file extension `xml`.

 ### JavaScript

 Also allowed are normal JavaScript modules like done in node.js.
 The module must